nahomyOvanna/Networking-labs/Lab-02-Staticrouting-Multi-hop-VyOS/README.md

 📸 _Insert screenshot of R1 ping to R3_

-💬 Ping from R1 (`10.0.13.1`) to R3 (`10.0.13.2`) confirms first link is operational.
+💬 Ping from R1 (`10.0.13.1`) to R3 (`10.0.13.2`) confirms direct connectivity on the first point-to-point link.

 #### 💻 R3 → R1 & R2

 📸 _Insert screenshot of R3 pings to R1 and R2_

-💬 R3 successfully pings both R1 and R2, confirming bidirectional reachability.
+💬 Ping from R3 confirms bidirectional reachability to R1 on the `10.0.13.0/30` link and successful reachability to R2’s `10.0.23.2/30` address, verifying both point-to-point links are operational.

+--

 #### 💻 R2 → R3